fpic

 lcd Draw graphics in a patcher window

-matrixctrl Matrix-style switch control
+matrixctrl Matrix switch control

 panel Colored background area